robertorcosta/azure-docs.pt-br/articles/hdinsight/hadoop/apache-hadoop-use-mapreduce-ssh.md

 ## <a name="prerequisites"></a>Pré-requisitos

 Um cluster do Apache Hadoop no HDInsight.
-Consulte [criar Apache Hadoop clusters usando o portal do Azure](../hdinsight-hadoop-create-linux-clusters-portal.md).
+Confira [Criar clusters Apache Hadoop usando o portal do Azure](../hdinsight-hadoop-create-linux-clusters-portal.md).

 ## <a name="use-hadoop-commands"></a>Usar comandos Hadoop